bigscience-workshop/biomedical/UPLOADING.md

 ```

 For datasets that are licensed such that they must already exist on the users local machine,
-the text commands might look something like this instead,
+the test commands might look something like this instead,

 ```python
 from datasets import load_dataset